Gurinder Sangha L'03

 Lecturer in Law

 Gurinder Sangha is a serial entrepreneur, attorney and academic who is at the forefront of incorporating modern technology into the legal and financial services sectors.

-He is the founder and CEO of Lit IQ, which uses advances in computational linguistics technology to help lawyers draft precise and error-free legal documents, such as patents, contracts and regulations.
+He is the founder and CEO of LexCheck, which is using advances in machine learning to help businesses more easily review of legal documents.
 He is also a Fellow at CodeX, The Stanford Center for Legal Informatics.

 Sangha was the founder and CEO of Intelligize, which helps business professionals research regulatory filings.
 Intelligize was acquired by LexisNexis.

 Prior to founding Intelligize, Sangha practiced securities law at the Hong Kong office of White & Case LLP, concentrating on international debt transactions.
 He also worked as a capital markets attorney for Shearman & Sterling LLP in New York City, focusing on initial public offerings.
 Sangha has also consulted for Wolters Kluwer Law & Business.

 He speaks frequently and is quoted widely on entrepreneurship, product development, legal innovation and enterprise sales.
 He has been featured in numerous media outlets, including The Wall Street Journal, Barron’s and various industry blogs.
 Sangha has been awarded multiple honors including being named to Crains New York's "40 under 40" list.

 Sangha earned his J.D. at the University of Pennsylvania Law School.
 He received his B.A. in Economics and Commerce from the University of Toronto, graduating with high distinction.
 He is a member in good standing with the New York State Bar Association.